 Our significant accounting policies are more fully described in Note 1 to our consolidated financial statements appearing in this Quarterly Report.
-There have not been any changes to our significant accounting policies since the Annual Report on Form 10-K for the year ended December 31, 2016.
+There have not been any changes to our significant accounting policies since we filed our Annual Report on Form 10-K for the year ended December 31, 2017.